How USDZ Enables New Experiences for ARKit: Part One

 USDZ files can, for example, be shared via iMessage or you can open them directly from a webpage with Safari:

-The cool thing about these two examples is that they show how QuickLook allows users to experience AR content without having to install any new app.
+The coolest thing about these two examples is that they show how QuickLook allows users to experience AR content without having to install any new app.

-This is huge: imagine being able to see in 3D, in the real world, any product before you buy it from your favourite online shop, all of this without having to install any new app!
+This is huge: imagine being able to see any product in 3D, in the real world, before you buy it from your favourite online shop, without having to install any new app!
 This would not be possible without USDZ’s support from Apple.

-Another use I am experimenting with is to showcase / share medical 3D models easily: send them to your friends with an iOS device and they can immediately check out your work, no apps needed.
-The usage cases for USDZ and QuickLook are many.
+Another use I am experimenting with is to showcase/share medical 3D models easily: send them to your friends with an iOS device and they can immediately check out your work, no apps needed as well.
+There are a lot more use cases for USDZ and QuickLook.

 USD is developed by Pixar and is used in their software, from Hydra to Presto.
 Pixar made its implementation open source some years ago on Github, so now anyone can use it to implement conversion tools or to integrate it in their engines and software: